 What is a Program Manager?

-Learn more about the ARPA-H research model and the role of Program Managers within the agency through a discussion with ARPA-H Director Dr. Renee Wegrzyn, Resilient Systems Director Dr. Jen Roberts, and Chief of Engagement and Communications Jared Adams.
+Learn more about the ARPA-H research model and the role of Program Managers within the agency through a discussion with ARPA-H Director Dr. Renee Wegrzyn, Resilient Systems Director Dr. Jen Roberts, and former Chief of Engagement and Communications Jared Adams.

 How Do I Become a Program Manager?